jundalisay/spblist/content/en/material/aether-drag.md

 This prevents faster-than-light-travel and levitation with far less energy.
 These can be used to solve so many problems today that are out of reach just because a single Einstein corrupted Physics, putting it in limbo state for 100 years.

 We fix this with [Cartesian Relationality](/material/fallacies/general-relativity/).

+{{< n n="In Dioptrique, Descartes already explained that the nature of light is determined by its light source (which is light-vortex) and not the space that it goes through.
+Therefore it is invariant according to its source." >}}